glest/glest-data/README.md

   * [submission]`name of the mod`
 * Body:
   * mod title, link, description.
-  * Paste the output of `zetaglest --validate...` into a gist at https://gist.github.com.
+  * Paste the output of `glest --validate...` into a gist at https://gist.github.com.